DIY Crafted Details Party Ideas

 And of course our table is all about color, color, color!
 Mix and match solid tableware for a vibrant multi-colored look.
 We then gave each place setting a craft paper ‘thank you’ box wrapped in colorful yarn and added a thank you tag that looks handmade — only it isn’t!
 Save time on hand-stamping this detail by printing ours out here!

 Keep scattering those tissue paper pom-poms and yarn pom-poms to complete the look.
 You might also want to frame, or simply display, some fun cards like we did.
-If your party is of the ‘adult’ persuasion, these wine bottle collars will add extra fun to your table.
+If your party is of the ‘adult’ persuasion, wine bottle collars can add extra fun to your table.

 While we’re on the topic of the kiddos, if you need a fun craft to make during the party, this circle loom weaving is a winner!